abuxton/presentations/cote/start/Section.md

 <!SLIDE center subsection>
-# Problems, or the reasons we config manage.
+# Where do you start?